Jur Hronec

-Jur Hronec (May 17, 1881; Gočovo, Rožňava District – December 1, 1959; Bratislava) was a Slovak mathematician.
+Jur Hronec (17 May 1881 – 1 December 1959) was a Slovak mathematician.

 Early years

 Jur Hronec was born in Gočovo, Slovakia (then Gócs, Kingdom of Hungary).
-He grew up in modest circumstances in a farmers family.
+He grew up in modest circumstances in a farmer's family.
 After graduating from high school in Rožňava he studied mathematics and physics at the University of Kolozsvár under supervision of Professor Ludwig Schlesinger.
 From 1908 to 1914 he studied at Göttingen, Giessen, Berlin, Switzerland and Paris, in the years 1922–1923 in Prague, Göttingen and Giessen.
 His doctoral dissertation in the field of differential equations was defended in 1912 in Giessen.

 Career

-In years 1906–1922, after successful completion of the university, he worked in years with fewer interruptions while on study abroad at school in Kezmarok.
+Between 1906–1922, after successfully completing university, he worked in years with fewer interruptions while on study abroad at school in Kezmarok.

 Jur Hronec was habilitated at Charles University in Prague in 1923.
 From 1924 to 1939 he was professor of mathematics at the Czech Technical University in Brno.
 Educational work of the school determined his further scientific focus.
 He recognised the importance of mathematics in science and technology and focused his research on application to technical problems.
 His academic lifetime achievement includes three areas: scientific, educational and public.
 Research activities focused primarily on differential equations.
 He studied problems of Erdős–Fuchs theorem of linear differential equations and their generalisation.

 He wrote a considerable number of scientific papers, publications and university textbooks, the most important are: